GabeScott/standard-works-vault/General Conference/1973 October - Inspiring Music—Worthy Thoughts.md

 He said, “I have a favorite hymn—‘Come, Come, Ye Saints,’ and when it was desperate, when there was little hope that we would return, I would keep that on my mind and it was as though the engines of the aircraft would sing back to me:

-‘Come, come, ye saints,
+>‘Come, come, ye saints,

-No toil nor labor fear;
+>No toil nor labor fear;

-But with joy wend your way.
+>But with joy wend your way.

-Though hard to you
+>Though hard to you

-This journey may appear,
+>This journey may appear,

-Grace shall be as your day.’”
+>Grace shall be as your day.’”

-—Hymns, no. 13
+>

 From this he clung to faith, the one essential ingredient to courage.

 There are many references in the scriptures, both ancient and modern, that attest to the influence of righteous music.
-The Lord, Himself, was prepared for His greatest test through its influence, for the scripture records: “And when they had sung an hymn, they went out into the mount of Olives.”
-(Mark 14:26.)
+The Lord, Himself, was prepared for His greatest test through its influence, for the scripture records: “And when they had sung an hymn, they went out into the mount of Olives.” ([[Mark 14.26|Mark 14:26]].)

 I bear witness that God is our Father, that we are His children, that He loves us and has provided great and glorious things in this life.
 I know this, and I thank Him for the uplifting influence of good music in my life and in the lives of my children.
 There are many things we can do together as a family; inspired music we can feel together.
 In the name of Jesus Christ.
 Amen.